Skip to main content

 5 Weeks

-Course Level
+Course Capacity

-Level 8
+8

-Course Places
+Course Type

-Course Summary
+Course Overview

-This accredited programme is designed to give participants their first experience of the archaeological excavation process and has a particular focus on the retrieval, recording and initial processing of human remains.
+This accredited programme is designed to give participants their first experience of the archaeological excavation process and has a particular focus on the recording and initial processing of human remains.
 You will take part as a team member on a research excavation at the site of a medieval friary, the Blackfriary in Trim, Co.
 Meath, Ireland.
 You will experience all key tasks routinely performed on an excavation site and in an on-site post-excavation lab, including engaging with the treatment of archaeological human remains.
 In addition to the on-site work, you will also take part in the initial post-excavation processing of artefacts, environmental samples and human remains, and you will gain valuable skills.
 With expert tuition from the Programme Team as well as from visiting specialists, the programme is run as a four-week full-time block outside of normal college semester time.
 The medieval town of Trim is less than an hour from the capital city Dublin.
 It is located in the Boyne Valley, one of the most scenic and historic areas of Ireland, and home to the Brú na Bóinne World Heritage Site and you will visit a number of key sites in the area as part of your stay.

 This five-week intensive programme aims to give students of archaeology/anthropology and others an opportunity to gain accredited practical hands-on experience on a live archaeological excavation site.
 Unlike its sister programme, the Certificate in Archaeological Excavation and Recording, this programme places particular emphasis on best practices in dealing with human remains in an archaeological context.
 No previous field experience is required, as you will be introduced to all procedures and techniques routinely carried out on an archaeological excavation as well as being given an introduction to the key approaches to post-excavation analysis as well as the appropriate techniques and protocols required for dealing with human remains.

 On completion of the programme, you will have all of the basic technical, intellectual and personal skills required to participate confidently and productively at a junior level on an excavation site and in a post-excavation laboratory setting.
-You will have been introduced to the procedures and protocols involved in the scientific systematic archaeological excavation of sites and will have basic competence in carrying out the range of basic excavation, recording, preliminary interpretative functions routinely undertaken by professional excavation team personnel including dealing appropriately with human remains in an archaeological context.
+You will have been introduced to the procedures and protocols involved in the scientific systematic archaeological excavation of sites and will have basic competence in carrying out the range of basic excavation, recording, preliminary interpretative functions routinely undertaken by professional excavation team personnel including approaches to dealing appropriately with human remains in an archaeological context.
 You will also have a good working knowledge of the principles of the post-excavation process and other aspects of archaeological analysis of artefacts, ecofacts and human remains.

 As well as gaining valuable on-site excavation experience, you will also get practical experience of participating in post-excavation processing, documentation and preliminary analysis.
 Students will undertake post-excavation processing of artefacts and samples, including human remains, retrieved during excavation, and will receive training in the work and recording procedures applicable to this stage of the excavation process.
 The skills gained by students successfully completing this programme are highly sought-after by employers in the archaeological sector.
 Furthermore, it is intended that these skills and the credits earned will contribute towards the credit requirements of higher qualifications where there is an obligation to gain accredited on-site experience.